hzeng33/hannah-zeng-open-api-project/README.md

 ## Features

-- View Ingredients: Click on a drink image to display its ingredients at the bottom of the page.
+- View Ingredients: Click on a drink image to display its ingredients at a new webpage.
 - Like/Dislike: Show your preference for each drink by clicking the heart (like) or sad face (dislike) emoji.
 The counts will be updated accordingly.

 ## Instructions to Run Locally